kalexandriabond/competing-representations-shape-evidence-accumulation/README.md

 ***

-See our OpenNeuro respository [INSERT LINK after DOI creation] for raw and preprocessed hemodynamic and physiological data.
+See our [OpenNeuro respository](https://openneuro.org/datasets/ds004283/versions/1.0.2) for raw and preprocessed hemodynamic and physiological data.